stringedcat/stringedcat/README.md

 ### Hi there I'm Mauro  👋
  I'm a Full Stack Developer cause
- I love programming 👨‍💻, and I'm in constant work, who want's to be learning every time 🕵️‍♂️.
+ I love programming 👨‍💻, and I'm in constant work, who want to be learning every time 🕵️‍♂️.
 I'm constant learning about new technologies and i am very motivated about deal new challenges on this race 🚴‍.

 ## Skills: Javascript / HTML / CSS / React / Redux / SASS / Material UI / Express / PostgreSQL / Git / Sequelize
 - Check my Portfolio: https://mauro-loyola.vercel.app/ 🔥🔥🔥🔥